impredicative/irc-rss-feed-bot/README.md

 Note that a repeated invocation of this command has no effect.
 * **`fail`**: Similar to `exit` but with code 1.
 If running the bot as a Docker Compose service, using this command with `restart: on-failure` will (due to a nonzero code) cause the bot to automatically be restarted.
-#### General
-General commands can be sent by any user.
-The supported commands are:
-* **`search`**: This requires `publish.github` to be configured and functional.
-An example is `search github: scikit NOT "scikit-learn" path:/##machinelearning`.
-The response is a link to a secret [GitHub Gist](https://gist.github.com/datarods-svc/1532439d28431b2f7c4e5bfcd4b2cd48#file-results-md) with tabulated results in markdown and CSV formats.
-Depending on the number of results, the search can take a few seconds to two minutes.
-The maximum number of results returned for a search is 500.
-The results are sorted in descending order by the approximate date and time at which they were posted in the channel.
-To search for all entries posted to a channel, construct an all-inclusive query such as `https OR http path:/##MyChannel` This feature is affected by GitHub imposed [limitations](https://docs.github.com/en/github/searching-for-information-on-github/searching-code#considerations-for-code-search).
-It must not be trusted for thoroughness.

 ## Deployment
 * As a reminder, it is recommended that the alerts channel be registered and monitored.